falcoeye/falcoeye_backbones/portofolio/human/p2pnet/README.md

 # Models

-## Detection Waste Models:
+## Crowd Counting Models:

-A set of models for detecting wastes including bottles, papers,..etc
+A set of models for counting crowd

 ### Model checkpoints